FLAVOUR:

 The fledgling NZ hop industry was started in Nelson in 1842, being relatively free of wind to which hops are susceptible.
 The first plantings were Green Bine (aka Fuggle), Bumford (aka Late Red Bine, Canterbury Golding, Old Golding), Colegate (aka Grape, Cluster) and Kent Golding.

-According to Dr. Rudi Rodburgh, Canterbury Golding is botanically identical to Kent Golding but ripens a little later in the season.
+According to Dr. Rudi Rodburgh, Canterbury Golding is botanically similar to Kent Golding but ripens a little later in the season.

 BEER STYLES: